 And when you find some pheasant back mushrooms, see our article Eight Healthy and Delicious Lion’s Mane Recipes.

 The Hedgehog or Sweet Tooth Mushroom

 These irregular-shaped mushrooms have caps ranging from 2 – 8 inches wide.
-The tops are flat, and somewhat sunken.
+The tops are flat and somewhat sunken.
 Their color ranges from cream to orange-brown and white.
-These short, thick-stemmed ‘shrooms are found around birch, beech, and other hardwoods and can be harvested from mid-August right into November.
+These short, thick-stemmed ‘shrooms are found around birch, beech, and other hardwoods and can be harvested from mid-August until November.